oleg-new/parseStackoverflowUsers/README.md

 - location    - list
 - reputation - not lower than the specified
 - tags - list
-- answers - at least oneimplements functionality for a cinema with several halls.
+- answers - at least one

 ## To build and start the project you need:
 - build the application with the command "gradle clean shadowJar"